scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Augmented dinner with a 10 piece mcNugget that my friend gave me as payment for tutoring her.

+### Day 395

+Soylent for lunch and then for dinner as well which was nice.
+Been too long since I had a relaxing evening to myself.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/